adegard/markdown-cv/index.md

 Plant Development Specialist - Projects/Maintenance

-- I worked as a Plant Development Specialist - Projects/Maintenance at Bolton Manitoba in Nova Milanese.
+- I worked as a Plant Development Specialist - Projects/Maintenance.
 The company was involved in the production of household detergents.
-During my time there, I was responsible for the design of new plants and chemical process modifications, including P&I, Data sheets, Yellow Reviews, and Components/piping specification cahier des charges.
+During my time there, I was responsible for the design of new plants and chemical process modifications, including P&I, Data sheets, Yellow Reviews, and piping/instrumentation specifications.
 I also managed mixing plant maintenance interventions, provided training to production personnel, designed logical control sequences, and conducted HAZOP.
-My background in the chemical industry (detergents) was strengthened through the use of software such as Autocad, Visio, chemical properties software, and Office Excel.

 `09/2002-2010`
 __SOLVAY (ex-Rhodia)__, Ospiate di Bollate, Lombardia, Italia <a href="https://www.solvay.com/en/">solvay.com</a>